umihnea/belaso-js/README.md

 * the key, plaintext and ciphertext only contain characters from the _alphabet_

 #### The Special Case of `modulo`
-Depending on the version of ECMAScript running in the browser, one can get wrong results when computing the modulus of a negative integer.
+Depending on the version of ECMAScript running in the browser, one can get wrong results when computing the modulo of a negative integer.
 In order to correct the negative modulo problem, I implemented a small `modulo` function.